iamnotbobby/dig-tool/docs/TECHNICAL.md

 > [!TIP]
 > Start with default settings and adjust gradually.
 Most users only need to modify a few settings to get optimal performance for their setup.

-> [!WARNING]
-> Some settings like Debug Mode can use significant system resources.
-Only enable resource-intensive options when necessary.